How to Learn Jazz Guitar – The Definitive Guide

 - Play those notes on the 6th string from the lowest note possible (open E).

 - Name the notes as you play them and use a reference chart if needed.

 - Play them backwards down the same string.

 - Put on a backing track and solo one string at a time over that chord.

 - Repeat these exercises with every key, one at a time.

 As you can see, you learn the notes on the fretboard and improve your soloing at the same time.

 Doesn’t sound so bad, does it?

 Now, we need to talk about Kryptonite for guitarists – reading music.

-Learning how to read music, notes not tab, will greatly improve your knowledge of the fretboard.
+Learning how to read music, notes not tab, greatly improves your knowledge of the fretboard.